TNowalk/my-next-project-course/milestone-3.md

 ### Testing the Route

-If all went well, you should be able to fire up your server with `npm start`.
+If all went well, you should be able to fire up your server (if it's not already running) with `nodemon npm start`.
 Now it's time to do a quick test, you have a couple of options here.
 You can test your routes from your terminal using cURL calls or if you prefer a more graphical approach you can check out [Postman](https://www.getpostman.com/).
 For this course, the examples will be run from the terminal.
 With your app running, open up a new tab or window in your terminal and type the following:

 ```
 curl http://localhost:3000/api/projects